sandeepnegi1996/awesome-testing/mostUsed.md

 List
 - [Form Filler](https://chrome.google.com/webstore/detail/form-filler/bnjjngeaknajbdcgpfkgnonkmififhfo) - Large forms can be really irritating to fill out each time, speed it up with dummy data.

+Above mentioned extension is helpful for me in most of the cases since in my project i need to test so many fields and filling a form again and again is very cumbersome.
+I will configure this extension more on my requirements.